Portuguese Presidency of the Council of the European Union 2021

 - European High Performance Computing (EuroHPC)

-- Single Legal Basis for institutionalized European Partnerships (Art.
-187 TFEU) and the Metrology partnership (Art.
-185 TFEU), dependent on the presentation of legislative packages
+- Single legal basis for institutionalized European partnerships (Article 187 TFEU) and the Metrology partnership (Article 185 TFEU), subject to the presentation of legislative packages.

-- Conclusions of the European Research Area (ERA) Council, focusing on research careers
+- Council conclusions on the European Research Area (ERA), with a focus on research careers

-- Debate on Missions, following the European Commission Communication expected to be launched very soon
+- Debate on Missions, following the European Commission Communication expected to be launched very shortly

-Science and technology events under the aegis of the EUHP21 will be held in compliance with the restrictions in force and will be monitored by the FCT, in close coordination with the EUHP21 Mission Structure, the Ministry of Science, Technology and Higher Education (MCTES) and other public and private entities.
-The list of events will be available soon.
+Events in the field of science and technology under the auspices of PPUE21 will be held in compliance with the restrictions in force and will be monitored by FCT, in close coordination with the PPUE21 Mission Structure, the Ministry of Science, Technology, and Higher Education (MCTES), and other public and private entities.
+The list of events will be available shortly.

 See the detailed program here.
 More information about PPUE21 here.